ISS-SOA/FlipFlap_HW/README.md

 $ ruby flip_flap_spec.rb
 ```

-Also, take a peek into `flip_flap_spec.rb` to see how it works -- you will soon start writing your own specs!
+Also, take a peek into `flip_flap_spec.rb` to see how it works -- you will soon start writing your own specs for your project!

 ### Submission

-Please submit the URL of your Github repo.
+Please submit the HTTP URL of your Github repo (e.g., https://github.com/<username>/FlipFlap_HW).

 ### What Did We Learn?

 This assignment shows you the power of mixins in Ruby's object model.
 You have created a class (FlipFlap) that can in the future incorporate code to
 parse or create any kind of data format (CSV, Excel, etc.).
-To keep FlipFlap short
-and uncomplicated, we can make modules (like TsvBuddy) for other formats (CsvBuddy,
-ExcelBuddy, etc.) and simply include them into FlipFlap.
-This cleanly seperates
+To keep FlipFlap short and uncomplicated, we can make modules (like TsvBuddy and YamlBuddy) for other formats (CsvBuddy, ExcelBuddy, etc.) and simply mix them into FlipFlap.
-our code by keeping the logic for parsing (the XyzBuddy modules) away from the code
-needed by applications to handle the data (class FlipFlap).
+Using mixins cleanly separates our code by keeping the parsing logic away from other code needed by applications to handle the data.

-Feel free to ask more questions on our Canvas board, and we will of course discuss
-this in class!
+Feel free to ask more questions on our Canvas board, and we will of course discuss this in class!